SADC Regional Environmental Education Programme

 Evaluation and Research

-To support evaluation, research, and innovation in EE and ESD processes through enhanced research and evaluation capacity and reflexive practice at the regional and national level.
+To support evaluation, research, and innovation in EE and ESD processes through enhanced research and evaluation capacity as well as enhanced reflexive practice at the regional and national and institutional level.

 Southern African Development Community (SADC) Countries